PrimaveraDeveloper/lithium/dir/carbon/specs/das-spec-1.0.md

  ```

- All of the keys are optional and the accepted int states are 4, 5 and 6.
+ All of the keys are optional and the accepted int states are 4 (Stored Fiscal Relevant), 5(Stored Not Fiscal Relevant) and 6(In Accounting).

  For example: